notaryproject/notaryproject.dev/content/en/blog/2023/announcing-major-release.md

 ## Security audit

-The Notary project also completed fuzzing audit and security audit in 2023.
+The Notary Project also completed fuzzing audit and security audit in 2023.
 All vulnerabilities found during the audit are fixed in Notation v1.0.0 (and also present in the prior v1.0.0 RC-7 release).
 You can find two security audit reports as follows.

 - [Notation Security Audit Report 2023](https://github.com/notaryproject/notaryproject/blob/main/security/reports/audit/ADA-notation-security-audit-23.pdf)
 - [Notary Project fuzzing audit report 22-23](https://github.com/notaryproject/notaryproject/tree/main/security/reports/fuzzing/ADA-fuzzing-audit-22-23.pdf)